Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * The lion is the symbol of the Venetian republic.

 * The Lombards forced the local populations of the Po River delta to flee to the swampy lagoon islands that would later become the city of Venice.

+* Venice considered itself blessed by Saint Mark, whose relics resided in the cathedral of Saint Mark's.